Coleophora juncicolella

 Coleophora juncicolella is a moth of the family Coleophoridae.
 It is found from Fennoscandia to the Mediterranean Sea and from Ireland to Poland and Hungary.

 Description

 The wingspan is 6–8 mm.
 Adults are grey-white.
 The head is ochreous-grey.
-The antennae grey- whitish, ringed with dark grey.
+The antennae grey-whitish, ringed with dark grey.
 Forewings shining grey, ochreous-tinged.
-Hindwings grey..
+Hindwings are grey.

 They are on wing from late June to July in western Europe.